Evidlo/prelim/main.typ

 = Static Retrieval Validation <static_validation>
   #rt([
-  - WIP: this outline is in very rough shape right now
+  - Intro paragraph
   - Reconstruction requirements
       - Contractual spatial resolution requirements and reporting interval (these are not precisely defined in some ways)
       - Precise mathematical interpretation of requirements
+      - Exosphere not completely understood
+          - must rely on models from physics simulations and prior retrievals from limited data
+          - #link(label("datasets"))[(table) ground truth datasets]
+  - Retrieval Performance
+      - #link(label("codeoverview"))[(figure) retrieval block diagram]
+      - Simulation block is used for validation prior to launch
+      - Montecarlo simulation of reconstruction under noise
+      - Performance Under Calibration Bias
+          - Bias in g-factor, IPH, radiation, all affect accuracy of measurements
+          - Retrieval algorithm should be able to cope with expected biases on orbit
+  - Implementation Approach Justification
+      - Temporal binning and #strike[Image Stacking] (reserve "image stacking" for on-orbit ops)
+          - (not sure about the need for this section)
+      - Temporal Baseline of Images
           - Static Algorithms on Dynamic Data
               - Static algs naturally induce an averaging effect on dynamic data.
               - #link("static_assumption", [(figure) Error introduced by static assumption on quiet-time data for various observation window durations])
-  - Validation technique
-      - Selection of order of spherical harmonic spline model
-          - Direct fits to ground truth - determine which L works for retrieval - agnostic of viewing geometry
-          - full retrievals (i.e. retrieval montecarlo simulation with known ground truth)
-      - Describe technique for verifying that each discretization is sufficient
+              - Lara: which paper to cite?
+Gonzalo storm time?
+      - Science Pixel Binning
+          - as mentioned previously, SPB reduces computational burden
+          - at expense of some spatial resolution.
+          - especially important is radial resolution - direction of largest gradients
+          - figure: 1D error plot(s) of binned vs unbinned radiance profile
+          - "to limit binned radiance error to 1%, we choose XXX radial bins "
+      - Spherical Harmonic Spline Model Parameter Selection
+          - figures of direct fits for different L and control points
+              - note: this is just a guideline for determining minimum number of params to represent H distribution
+              - error incurred during retrieval depends on well-posedness of the problem, which depends on model dimensionality
       - Avoiding aliasing and other sampling errors is a serious problem
           - Potential issues with density grid, LOS grid, science pixel binning
           - Refer to @discretization_considerations